waimea-hwstringer/200assessment/docs/Development.md

 Same screen as seen from the dimensions of an IPhone 12 Pro.
 Notice the navbar has a smaller logo and no 'Home' option (clicking the logo leads back to the home page).

 ![Admin log in slim](images/FINALadminLogin2.png)

-### DATE HERE

-Replace thiss test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.